 Our work is underpinned by two key pieces of research: The Rose Report and the Scarborough Model of Reading.
 These set out our dual focus of developing both word recognition and language comprehension simultaneously and with all of their encompassing parts.
 Our work is furthered by our own data (both statutory and in-school) and the pedagogical beliefs of our staff.
 This dual approach is outlined and mapped through our Reading Routeway.
 This information has been shared with Governors and with parents during our November Parents Workshop.

-We have recently introduced ‘StoryTime Phonics’ as our Phonics system.
+We use ‘StoryTime Phonics’ as our phonics system.
 As a school, we have performed well in statutory tests for a sustained period of time but have found a difficulty in transitioning into a greater focus on language comprehension.
-StoryTime Phonics using books by celebrated authors as a gateway to introducing each phoneme.
-This has been introduced to Year 1 in the first instance with a clear strategic plan for wider application as the system of choice.
+StoryTime Phonics uses books by celebrated authors as a gateway to introducing each phoneme.
+Following a carefully mapped implementation plan, we are now using this system throughout school.
 Any child who does not pass the phonics test in Year 1 will continue to receive daily phonics lessons in Year 2.
 If a child does not pass the phonics test in Year 2 then additional intervention will be implemented to ensure that any barriers are overcome as quickly as possible.
+Please visit our Phonics page for further information.

 We have an increased focus on Writing and Reading linking together (See Writing page).
 As such, the Wider Curriculum Team for Romero has mapped out combinations of core texts, visual literacy elements and picture books linked to each Theme.
 This has been supported by additional working on the ‘Reading through to Writing journey’.
 This will ensure a variety of coverage, engagement and that sufficient time is given.